crewAIInc/crewAI/docs/how-to/AgentOps-Observability.md

 ---
-title: Agent Observability
+title: (AgentOps) Observability using AgentOps
 description: Understanding and logging your agent performance with AgentOps.
 ---

+# Intro
+Observability is a key aspect of developing and deploying conversational AI agents.
+It allows developers to understand how the agent is performing, how users are interacting with the agent, and how the agent is responding to user inputs.

+AgentOps is a product, idependent of crewAI that provides a comprehensive observability solution for agents.

+This notebook will provide an overview of AgentOps and how to use it with crewAI.

-# AgentOps
+## AgentOps

-[AgentOps](https://agentops.ai) provides session replays, metrics, and monitoring for agents built with Superagent.
+[AgentOps](https://agentops.ai) provides session replays, metrics, and monitoring for agents.
 [AgentOps Repo](https://github.com/AgentOps-AI/agentops)

-## Overview
+### Overview
 AgentOps provides monotoring for agents in development and production.
 It provides a dashboard for monitoring agent performance, session replays, and custom reporting.

 ![agentops-overview.png](..%2Fassets%2Fagentops-overview.png)